rust-lang/rfcs/text/0000-delegation-of-implementation.md

 ```
 Only missing methods are automatically implemented.

 In some other cases the compiler just cannot generate the appropriate method.
-For example when `self` is moved rather than passed by reference, unless the delegating expression produces a result that can itself be moved the borrow checker will complain.
+For example when `self` is moved rather than borrowed, unless the delegating expression produces a result that can itself be moved the borrow checker will complain.
 In that kind of situations the developer can again provide a custom implementation where necessary and let the compiler handle the rest of the methods.

 ## Delegation for other parameters